Counterfactual analysis of a score

 {

-Drag analysis on the dimension level: which dimension's curve, if relaxed by one standard deviation, would lift the score the most.
-The result carries the dimension name, its current value vs threshold, and the modeled lift if the constraint were removed.
-Useful for UI copy like "wind is OK but waves are the blocker — try after 3pm when the swell drops".
+Drag analysis on the dimension level: which dimension, if it alone moved to its optimal value, would lift the score the most.
+The result carries the dimension name + metric, its current contribution, the drag_pts it's costing, the would_become_score if it moved to optimum, and a limiting_class tag (wind / wave / thermal / visibility / precipitation / hard_gate / other).
+Useful for UI copy like "wind is OK but waves are the blocker, try after 3pm when the swell drops".

 marginal_sensitivities

-Numerical Jacobian: for each of the top-5 dimensions, the engine perturbs the metric by ±σ and ±2σ and observes the score response.
-Returns the least-squares slope ∂score/∂metric.
+Numerical Jacobian: for each dimension, the engine perturbs the underlying metric by ±σ and ±2σ and observes the resulting score_delta.
+Each entry carries name, metric, current_value, weight, current_contribution, the per-perturbation array, and local_slope_per_unit, the least-squares slope ∂score/∂metric.
 Use for: "by how much does the wind need to increase to push us from marginal to favorable?".

 best_window_24h